dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 date: "2018-06-22 21:37"
 tags: [gear, read]
 ---
 I spent an unreasonable amount of time researching and buying a running watch.
+I ended up with a [Fitbit Ionic Adidas Edition](https://www.amazon.com/Fitbit-Ionic-Adidas-Silver-Included/dp/B079P2J6GM) and would have recommended it if only it did what it advertises.

+### Don't Buy a Fitbit Ionic

+Don't buy it for 3 reasons:

+* My Ionic's GPS dies consistently at 7-10 miles.
+The only workaround is to restart your run.
+See [this post](https://community.fitbit.com/t5/Ionic/GPS-dies-at-around-7-10-miles-consistently/m-p/2967988) and [this post](https://community.fitbit.com/t5/Ionic/Ionic-losing-GPS-connection-during-activity/m-p/3043253) with dozens of people complaining.
+While Fitbit support recommends restarting the watch before each run, which doesn't fix anything, I recommend buying another watch.
+* Bluetooth range is horrible and wearing the watch of my left hand works extremely poorly, constantly cutting out and glitching, with a pair of bluetooth headphones with a receiver in the right ear.
+See [this post](https://community.fitbit.com/t5/Ionic/Abysmal-Bluetooth-Range/m-p/3012393).
+While Fitbit support recommends wearing the watch on the right hand, I recommend buying another watch.
+* Fitbit is not fixing any issues, but is creating a ton of new ones.
+Firmware updates are bricking watches and frustrate lots of users.
+See [this post about the 32.12.19 firmware release](https://community.fitbit.com/t5/Ionic/Fitbit-OS-2-2-Ionic-Firmware-Release-32-12-19/m-p/3030841).
+While Fitbit support recommends doing a factory reset to recover from a failed firmware upgrade, I recommend buying another watch.

+### Brand

-I ended up with a [Fitbit Ionic Adidas Edition](https://www.amazon.com/Fitbit-Ionic-Adidas-Silver-Included/dp/B079P2J6GM) and would definitely recommend it.
-The Adidas edition is a must for any [Russian that wants to stay on brand](https://weirdrussia.com/2015/01/04/why-is-adidas-so-popular-among-russians).
+Maybe Fitbit will fix these issues one day.
+Ignoring that, the Adidas edition is a must for any [Russian that wants to stay on brand](https://weirdrussia.com/2015/01/04/why-is-adidas-so-popular-among-russians).

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/watch.jpg)

-### Motivation
+### Motivation for a Watch

 I used an armband for over a year with my iPhone.
 The armband got very worn out and it felt like throwing money away to get a new one.